diegocasillas/dawn-framework/README.md

 # Feature list

 * Authentication
-  - Really simple cookie authentication implemented.
-Passwords are not even hashed yet.
-I'll work on authentication via token.
+  - Really simple cookie authentication implemented with JWT.

 * Routing
   - Routes can easily be created and protected for guests, authenticated users or resource's owners (i.e you can make that only you can access your own profile).